Bitcoin-com/wormhole-scaffold-next/README.md

     Paste that URL into your browser when the build is complete, and you will see your deployed app.

 You can find more details about [`now` here](https://zeit.co/now).

-## Something Missing?

-If you have ideas for how we could improve this readme or the project in general, [let us know](https://github.com/segmentio/create-next-app/issues) or [contribute some!](https://github.com/segmentio/create-next-app/edit/master/lib/templates/default/README.md)